OpenPrinting/openprinting.github.io/_documentation/02-designing-printer-drivers.md

 ---
 title: Designing Printer Drivers
 ---
-**This document contains a complete tutorial as well as information for manufacturers along with examples for designing printer drivers.
+**This document contains a complete tutorial as well as information for manufacturers with examples for designing printer drivers.
 If you are looking for information regarding the use of printer drivers, kindly refer to <a href="../05-User-Manual/">User Manual</a>**

 __Table of Contents__